lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 read_power(pin, samples=400, raw=False, electric=False):
 ```
-Read and convert power value from ADC pin.
+Reads and converts power value from ADC pin.
 To do so, the ADC will get min and max values read on `samples`.
 Difference between max and min in bits is passed to the callback.

 * `pin` is the ADC pin to read from.
 Possible choices are `AIN1` to `AIN6`